International Cultural Cooperation, Mobility and Cultural Policies

 In this Themes! section, you can find the following information:

-Related information on support for the mobility of artists and cultural professionals is available from the external site Mobility Matters.
-It is based on a comparative study of the ERICarts Institute for the European Commission and provides country specific information and case studies on mobility programmes and schemes in 35 European countries.
+Information on support measures for the mobility of artists and other cultural professionals is available from external sources, including e.g. On the Move or Mobility Matters.
+The latter is based on a comparative study of the ERICarts Institute for the European Commission and provides country specific information and case studies on mobility programmes and schemes in 35 European countries.